mauvilsa/nw-page-editor/README.md

 1. [Install docker](https://docs.docker.com/install/) in the server and for convenience configure it so that [sudo is not required](https://docs.docker.com/install/linux/linux-postinstall/) to run containers.

-2. Either pull the latest image of nw-page-editor-web from [docker hub](https://cloud.docker.com/repository/docker/mauvilsa/nw-page-editor-web/tags) by choosing one of the available tags.
+2. Either pull the latest image of nw-page-editor-web from [docker hub](https://cloud.docker.com/repository/docker/mauvilsa/nw-page-editor-web/tags) by choosing one of the available tags or build the docker image from the source.

 ```bash
 ### Pull from docker hub ###